Irwin Recognized as a 2024 Technology Fast 50 Winner

 While the capital used by retail and institutional investors is the same, there are a few key differences in the ways these groups invest.

 Although the importance of retail investors is clear, the challenging part is earning, engaging, and retaining your retail shareholders.
 You don’t have to be a FAANG company to attract retail investors.
 These days there are more avenues than ever for retail investors to invest in your company.
-While the SEC is making strides to help retail investors make informed choices, the onus is on your company to make informational materials accessible to private investors.
+While the SEC is making strides to help retail investors make informed choices, the onus is on your company to make informational materials accessible to retail investors.
 Some strategies you can use to nurture your retail shareholder base include tracking NOBOs, hosting retail investor events, and using a dedicated IR CRM.

 NOBOs, or Non-Objecting Beneficial Owners, are your shareholders who have agreed to share their contact and ownership information with issuers.
 While it may seem easier to interact exclusively with brokers and institutions, NOBOs represent an excellent opportunity to get in front of retail shareholders directly.
 Tracking the NOBO share movement is also a great way to gauge retail investor sentiment.